sergiocarracedo/blog/content/blog/2024/2024-10-24-query-builder/index.md

   caseSensitive?: boolean
 }
 ```
-First we model in the type `FilterComparationOperator` the different ways to compare the field value and the filter value:
+First, we model in the type `FilterComparationOperator` the different ways to compare the field value and the filter value:
 * equal (eq):
 * non-equal (neq)
 * great than (gt)
 * great than or equal (gte)